Getting Started Guide 0 – How to Start 3D Printing Quickly

 • Roll pin punch – See above.

-• Standard Punch – Pins need punchin.
+• Standard Punch – Pins need punching.

 • Chisels – Good for smoothing flat surfaces and clearing stubborn support material.